-West Bengal WBBSE Madhyamik results 2018: WBBSE to declare 10th results on this date
+West Bengal Madhyamik 10th results 2018: WBBSE to declare results on this date

-WBBSE Madhyamik results 2018: The West Bengal Board of Secondary Education is not going to declare the results of Madhyamik class 10 examinations this month, board president Kalyanmoy Ganguly said.
+WBBSE Madhyamik results 2018: The West Bengal Board of Secondary Education is not going to declare the results of Madhyamik class 10 examinations tomorrow.
+The Board president Kalyanmoy Ganguly said.
 “The board is likely to declare the results on the first week of June,” Ganguly said.

 Meanwhile, speaking to the indianexpress.com, an official from the board cited panchayat elections as the possible cause of delay for the declaration of results.
 Earlier, the media reports mentioned that the board will declare the results in the last week of May.